CygenceTech/content-ops-starter/content/pages/employee-security-training.md

-      Whether you’re looking to teach your employees how to avoid becoming a phishing victim or need advanced security training for your IT team, ETECH has the solutions to help keep your business protected against cybercrime.
+      Whether you’re looking to teach your employees how to avoid becoming a phishing victim or need advanced security training for your IT team, Cygence Technology has the solutions to help keep your business protected against cybercrime.
     actions: []
     colors: bg-neutral-fg-dark
     backgroundImage: